 3. Send official copies of all Transcripts from previous or current institutions attended (secondary/high school and post-secondary schools) or national examination results such as A-levels (United Kingdom) or Baccalaureate (France).
 Transcripts should be translated to English if necessary.

 Transfer students must also send Official College/University Transcripts.
 Transcripts should be translated to English if necessary. *We encourage students who have attended university overseas to have an official course-by-course evaluation completed by WES transfer evaluation service.

 4. Optional: Send two Letters of Recommendation from individuals who can attest to your academic ability and personal character.

 5. When the Admissions Office receives all of the above items, your admission file is “complete,” and the review process begins.

-6. Your Admissions Counselor will notify you regarding acceptance, and you will receive complete information and necessary documents for enrollment.
+6. Your Admissions Counselor will notify you regarding your acceptance, and you will receive information and the necessary documents for enrollment.